 But yes, it is true: Denis Johnson, the celebrated author of books like 1992's canonical Jesus' Son, 2007's National Book Award–winning Tree of Smoke, and the masterly 2012 novella Train Dreams, has died at the age of 67.

 Denis Johnson probably saved my life more than once.
 I've read the stories in Jesus' Son—that poetic druggie Bible—more than any other book.
 Over the years, I even kept several copies on hand so that I could pass them along to uninitiated friends (and have been pleasantly surprised to discover that I'm only one of many writers to do so).
 There was a time when I wanted to write the Asian American version of this book—or at least write with the Asian American version of its voice.
-I wanted to come up with those abrupt, jaw-dropping lines that would scramble your brain and heart and soul, and then hurl it all back at you with astonishing ease, verve, and humour.
+I wanted to come up with those abrupt, jaw-dropping lines that would scramble your brain and heart and soul, and then hurl it all back at you with astonishing ease, verve, and humor.

 Over and over again, Johnson tossed off seemingly impossible metaphors and observations—and don't get me started on his searing, frequently WTF endings.
 Here are just a few from my embarrassingly over-underlined and notated copy of Jesus' Son: